envi/envi.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

 **v.
+6.4.7**

+You can now partially update a Classification by ID using the [new](Classifications.md#partially-update-the-specified-classification) endpoint.

+**v.
 6.4.5**

 The new ```poglCodeDisplayTemplate``` property has been added to the [Vendor Facilities](VendorFacilities.md) endpoints.